 Compared to regular coffee from a standard drip coffee maker, Turkish coffee is more similar in serving size and taste to espresso.
 As a full-immersion brewing method, you boil fine grinds in a copper pot called a cezve and serve it unfiltered in a small espresso cup.
 The taste is intense, and the texture is thick, although it does not have as much caffeine as the intensity would suggest.

 You will also hear Turkish coffee called Greek coffee or Arabic coffee because the same brewing method is popular in countries throughout the Middle East and Eastern Europe.
-Besides the unique taste compared to American coffee, drinking Turkish coffee reminds us of the origin of coffee.
+Besides the unique taste, drinking Turkish coffee reminds us of the origin of coffee.
 The world’s first coffee house was in Istanbul (Constantinople at the time.)
 Also, the species of high-quality coffee bean known as Coffea arabica, or arabica beans, gets its name from its origins amongst Arabic people.

 When drinking Turkish coffee, you should remember that in Turkey and Middle Eastern countries, the culture treats drinking coffee as a ritual.
 Especially when serving this drink to guests, the goal is to bring people together, have engaging conversations, and enjoy slowly.